Choose from 8 languages

 Extra support and resources

-Away from language classes, there are plenty of opportunities for you to get extra help and support, and practise your language skills.
+Away from language classes, there are plenty of opportunities for you to get extra support to practise your language skills.

 Language Corner

-The Language Corner service is an optional weekly drop-in session.
-You can meet with a language tutor, get help with specific challenges and practise your skills with proficient speakers of your chosen language.
+The Language Corner service is an optional weekly drop-in session for students enrolled on an IWLP module.
+You can meet with a language tutor, get help with specific challenges and practise your skills with a proficient speaker of your chosen language.

 Global Cafe

-The Global Café meets in-person and online on Wednesday afternoon.
+The Global Café is held each week in Park Building.
 Students from all over the world meet here to learn about each other's cultures and practise speaking in each other's languages.

 Moodle